Features and Ease of Use

 Disk space ranges from 10 GB to 80 GB while RAM varies from 512 MB to 8 GB.

-I personally like the plethora of plans that allow you to hone in on exactly what you want, such as a VPS with super-fast SSD storage.
-However, some customers could find it overwhelming.
-You needn’t be overwhelmed from a technical perspective because the team of experts will install apps and modules for you.
+Personally, I dig the bunch of plans that let you pinpoint precisely what you need, like a VPS with lightning-fast SSD storage.
+But I get it; some folks might find it a bit overwhelming.
+Don’t sweat the technical stuff, though, ’cause the team of experts will take care of installing apps and modules for you.

 I’m disappointed that you have to pay extra for the cPanel control panel, but BosonVPS does give you plenty of other freebies such as Lockdown, eAccelerator, Ioncube, PHP, MySQL, SSH, and more.